salve-org/salve/README.md

 ## Description

-Salve is an IPC library that can be used by code editors to get autocompletions, replacements, and syntax highlighting.
+Salve is an IPC library that can be used by code editors to easily get autocompletions, replacements, and syntax highlighting.

+> **Note**
+> The first time that the system is loaded or a new server needs to be started it will take a fair bit longer than if it is simply kept alive by pinging regularly.

 ## Documentation